The X26P CEW captures various pieces of information about the device – this is referred to as the Trilogy log:

 - Engineering log

-The data set from the Trilogy log is uploaded securely to Evidence.com services, where the information is encrypted, stored securely, and organized into dashboards that allow your agency to easily monitor the usage and system status of your entire arsenal of X26P CEWs.
+The data set from the Trilogy log is uploaded securely to Axon Evidence (Evidence.com) services, where the information is encrypted, stored securely, and organized into dashboards that allow your agency to easily monitor the usage and system status of your entire arsenal of X26P CEWs.

-Upon upload to Evidence.com services, the system displays the information from the Event and Pulse logs.
+Upon upload to Axon Evidence services, the system displays the information from the Event and Pulse logs.
+Your type of Axon Evidence account will determine what data can be viewed from these logs.

 The Event log tracks events and may help protect a user from claims of excessive force by providing documentation of the time and date for each CEW deployment.
 The Event log also provides agencies with a powerful management tool to track usage patterns and help prevent misuse.
-You do not need to download the X26P CEW to Evidence.com services to obtain the Event log – the simplified Event log can be downloaded directly to your PC using the Evidence Sync (Offline) software.
+You do not need to download the X26P CEW to Axon Evidence services to obtain the Event log – the simplified Event log can be downloaded directly to your PC using the Evidence Sync (Offline) software.

 The Event log includes the following information for the most recent (approximately) 16,000 entries:

 - Each entry contains the date and time of each event.

 - Entries include Armed, Safe, Trigger, USB connection, PowerSave mode, firmware updates, PPM changes, SPPM End of Transmission, agency setting changes, etc.

 - The duration of each Trigger event.